desec-io/desec-stack/docs/dyndns/update-api.rst

 In case you want to dig deeper, here are the details on how our IP update API works.
 We provide this API to be compatible with most dynDNS clients.
-However, we also provide a RESTful API that is more powerful and always preferred over the legacy interface described here.
+However, we also provide a RESTful API that is more powerful and generally preferred over the legacy interface described here.

 Please note that when using HTTPS (which we highly recommend), outdated setups (such as TLS < 1.2) are not supported.
 If you encounter SSL/TLS handshake